 As a consequence of its architectural and historical significance, Cherry Hill was given Grade II listed status by English Heritage in 1986.

-The property is currently for sale, for further information click here.
 Our thanks to Tejit and Jess Bath for their help in producing this article.

 Virginia Water, October 2018